ultraio/ultra-cpp-extension/README.md

 ### Wallet Service

 The wallet service allows you to store private keys inside of VSCode's global state with encryption.
-However, `1.2.2` of this extension is still missing signing transactions, and such.
-Will add soon.

 - Ultra: Wallet - Create
   - Creates a wallet with 'aes-256-cbc' encryption